xingboyang20/ace-configuration-api-samples/basics/docs/CONFIGURATOR.md

 }
 ```

 We use the `getConflict` function from the `utils/variable-utils.js` to check for conflicts.
 If there is a conflict, we update the component state with the conflict object.
-We also add the result as `nextResult` to the component state, this allows us to apply this result if the user accepts the conflicting assignment.
+We also add the result as `nextResult` to the component state; this allows us to apply this result if the user accepts the conflicting assignment.

 #### Accepting the conflict

-If the user accepts the conflict we want to:
+If the user accepts the conflict, we want to:

-- Prune our local assignments array, so it matches the current list of assignments.
+- Prune our local assignments array so it matches the current list of assignments.
 We do that by removing the assignments that got removed by the server.
 - Use the stored `nextResult` to re-render the configurator.

 ```javascript